 Who do I contact to get involved in One-2-One?

-Adria Trombley is our One-2-One Coordinator.
-He would love to connect with you to help put together a plan to provide support for your child.
+Karen Campbell is our One-2-One Coordinator.
+She would love to connect with you to help put together a plan to provide support for your child.
 Please email [email protected] to find out more information and get the needed forms.

 Do you offer any other support for families with uniquely abled children or dependant adults?